SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### The practical Side <a name="practice"></a>

 Here we are with a clearly defined optimal holding in risky asset.
-In presence of a risk free asset and a risky asset following a Geometric Brownian motion, a continuous re-allocation as per the optimal holding leads to maximized wealth utility growth with predifined drawdown level almost surely.
+In the presence of one or a few risky assets following a Geometric Brownian motion and one riskless asset, a continuous re-allocation as per the optimal holding leads to maximized wealth utility growth with predifined drawdown level almost surely.

 $$
 \begin{aligned}